Last updated on September 7th, 2021

 Eye Movement Desensitisation and Reprocessing (EMDR)

-EMDR isn’t a validated treatment for eating disorders, let me be clear[ix].
-But it might have value, at some stage, as an adjunct.
+EMDR isn’t a validated treatment for eating disorders, let me be clear.
+Specific protocols for EMDR for eating disorders are being developed by devoted clinicians, but have not yet been adequately tested in controlled trials.
+But the method might have value, at some stage, as an adjunct.
 It might be worth a try if your child’s eating disorder was triggered by a known traumatic event.
 It might be worth a try, ahead of mealtimes, to reduce anxiety.
 Given that so many of our children begin to restrict after a bullying incident, to me it makes sense to do EMDR around that, especially if they fear returning to the same situation.
-At the same time, keep your focus on nutritional restoration.
+I know of a young teen for whom this worked well: it did not provide an anorexia cure, but she was able to see people who had bullied her without a spike in distress.
+So while you get your child to EMDR sessions, also keep your focus on nutritional restoration.

 EMDR seems to me like a rare beast in the gamut of therapies: it’s mainstream, and yet it’s not a talking therapy.
 There is talking, yes, but there’s no need for detail, which is an advantage if people have disturbing memories or shame.
 What the therapist is interested in is the emotions attached to what you tell yourself.
 What do you believe about yourself, as a result of whatever happened to you (or to someone else)?
 For instance, ‘I am not safe’, ‘I am not good enough’, ‘I can’t trust people’, ‘I should have behaved differently’, ‘I'm responsible’, ‘I'm helpless’.
 Your beliefs – around safety, responsibility, choice, self-esteem – may have made sense and served you well a while back, but may now be standing in your way.
 The trick is to create new connections in your brain that serve you better.